openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 ### MountOptions (Optional)

 Volumes that are provisioned via Local PV LVM will use the mount options specified in storageclass during volume mounting time inside an application.
 If a field is unspecified/specified, `-o default` option will be added to mount the volume.
-For more information about mount options workflow click [here](../design/lvm/storageclass-parameters/mount_options.md).
+See [here](../design/lvm/storageclass-parameters/mount_options.md) for more information about mount options workflow.

 :::note
 Mount options are not validated.
 If mount options are invalid, then volume mount fails.